Darrow woman killed, juvenile hurt in Ascension Parish crash Monday afternoon

 The crash happened around 3:30 p.m.
 Monday when a truck driving on Airline Highway left the road to the right before veering back onto it, crossing the median, and entering oncoming traffic, where it hit an SUV in the oncoming lane head-on.

-The driver of the SUV, Brandi Hall, 39, died on the scene.
+The front passenger of the SUV, Brandi Hall, 39, died on the scene.
 Additionally, State Police say there was a juvenile passenger in the car with her, who also sustained injuries and was taken to a local hospital.

 Trending News